criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

 This crucial parameter could be calculated based on two standards, namely **UIC 519** and **EN 15302**.
 The non-linear method described in the last one is used by the giving software.
 </div>

+This European Standard establishes an evaluation procedure for determining equivalent conicity.
+A benchmark calculation is specified to achieve comparable results on a consistent basis for the equivalent conicity, which may be calculated by different methods not given in this European Standard.
+This European Standard also proposes possible calculation methods.
+Informative examples of the use of the Klingel formula (see Annex B) and linear regression of the ∆r-function (see Annex C) are included in this European Standard.
+This European Standard includes reference profiles, profile combinations, tolerances and reference results with tolerance limits, which allow the user to assess the acceptability of a measuring and calculation system including random- and grid- errors of the measuring system.
+It sets down the principles of calculation that need to be followed but does not impose any particular numerical calculation method.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>